SteMak/flexible_staking_quest/README.md

 # Fix Issues in Flexible Staking

+## Disclaimer
+The `sources/flex_staking_quest.move.solution` file contains one of the possible solutions to the quest.
+For greater efficiency, I strongly recommend trying to solve the problem by yourself first and then comparing your solution with this example, analyzing its operating principle.

 ## Story
 You have excelled in a lot of developers competitions and have become a proficient Smart Contracts Developer.
 Your first commercial project involves developing a flexible staking smart contract.
 After quickly coding the contract and preparing for deployment, an independent Smart Contracts Auditor contacted you with the following message: